bgachara/bgachara.github.io/posts/databases.md

   - Resources communicate fast vs slow.
   - Communication cheap and reliable vs very opposite.

-- Process Models
+- Process Model
   - A process model defines how a system is architectured to support concurrent requests / queries from a multi-user application.
   - A worker is the DBMS component that is responsible for executing tasks on behalf of the client and returning the results.

 ### Approaches

 - Process per DBMS worker
   - Each worker is a separate OS process.
-  - Relies on OS scheduler.
-  - Uses shared memory for gloabl data structures.
-  - A process crash does not take down the entire system.
+Relies on OS scheduler.
+Uses shared memory for global data structures.
+A process crash does not take down the entire system.

 - Thread per DBMS worker
   - Single process with multiple worker threads.
-  - DBMS manages its own scheduling
-  - It may or not use a dispatcher thread.
-  - Thread crash may kill the entire system.
+DBMS manages its own scheduling.
+It may or not use a dispatcher thread.
+Thread crash may kill the entire system.

 - Query Scheduling
   - How many tasks should it use?
   - How many CPU cores should it use.
   - What CPU core should the tasks eecute on
   - Where should a task store its output

 - DBMS always knows more than the OS.

-- Scheduling Goals
+### Scheduling Goals

 - Throughput: maximise the number of completed queries.
 - Fairness: ensure that no query is starved for resources.
 - Query Responsiveness: minimize tail latencies(especially for short queries)
 - Low Overhead: workers should spend most of their time executing not figuring out what task to run next.

 - Worker Allocation
-  - Approach:
-    - One worker per core
+  - One worker per CPU core.
-      - each core is assigned one thread that is pinned to that core in the OS.
+    - Each core is assigned one thread that is pinned to that core in the OS via syscalls. see sched_setaffinity.
-      - sched_setaffinity
   - Multiple workers per core
     - Use a pool of workers per core or per socket.
-      - Allows CPU cores to be fully utilized in case one worker at a core blocks.
+Allows CPU cores to be fully utilized in case one worker at a core blocks.

 - Task Assignment
-  - Approach:
   - Push
     - A centralized dispatcher assigns taks to workers and monitors their progress.
-      - When the worker notifies the dispatcher that it is finished, it is given a new task.
+When the worker notifies the dispatcher that it is finished, it is given a new task.
   - Pull
-      - Workers pull the next task form a queue, process it and then return to get the next task.
+    - Workers pull the next task from a queue, process it and then return to get the next task.

-- The DBMS scheduler must be aware of its hardware memory layout
-  - Uniform vs Non-Uniform Memory Access.
+- Regardless of what worker allocation or task assignment policy the DBMS uses, it's important that workers operate on local data.
+The DBMS scheduler must be aware of the location of data and each node's memory layout, i.e Uniform vs Non-Uniform Memory Access, Attached Cached vs Nearby Cache vs Remote Storage.

 - Data Placement
   - DBMS can partition memory for a database and assign each partition to a CPU.
-  - By controlling and tracking the location of partitions, it can schedule operators to execute on workers at the closest CPU core.
+By controlling and tracking the location of partitions, it can schedule operators to execute on workers at the closest CPU core.
   - Linux move_pages and numactl

 - Memory Allocation